 Using Brainpool ECC with SafeNet ProtectServer Gold HSM

-Here we provide a guide for using Brainpool curves with the SafeNet ProtectServer Gold HSM.
-These steps were contributed by DGBK, Netherlands.
-ProtectServer needs explicit parameters for the Brainpool curves.
-Using explicit parameters have one disadvantage, at least when using the Sun PKCS#11 provider, and that is that you can not use the EJBCA tools to generate keys, but have to use the HSM vendors tools.
+The following instructions were contributed by DGBK, Netherlands and apply for using Brainpool curves with the SafeNet ProtectServer Gold HSM.
+Note that ProtectServer needs explicit parameters for the Brainpool curves.
+Also, when using explicit parameters (and using the Sun PKCS#11 provider), you cannot use the EJBCA tools to generate keys, but have to use the HSM vendors tools.

 Create domain parameters file brainpoolP160r1.txt from ptk_c_administration_manual_rev-c.pdf, Appendix G, Sample EC Domain Parameter Files.
 Note that you must add "cofactor=01" last in the parameters file, the cofactor is always one (in the spec document) for brainpool curves (cofactor=1 does not work, it has to be 01).

 Configure the HSM to accept custom domain parameters (E flag):